Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Boolean Tree Circuits from Heterogeneous Gates

-\begin{IEEEproof} By Lemma \ref{lem:minEmaxReliEqv} as there is a unique $\delta$ for an energy budget, it is sufficient to search over all $\delta$ so that we find a $\delta$ for which $E$ is the minimum energy requirement.
+\begin{IEEEproof} There is a unique $\delta$ for an energy budget by Lemma \ref{lem:minEmaxReliEqv}, so it is sufficient to search over all $\delta$ to find a $\delta$ for which $E$ is the minimum energy requirement.
 Hence, doing a binary search for $\delta$ and running the minimum energy procedure for each $\delta$ converges to the correct reliability requirement.

-Complexity guarantees follow similarly as in the case of minimum energy procedure.
-Note that here we have to do an additional binary search for $\delta$.
-But as it is over $[0,1]$, this search takes $O(1)$ iterations which is included in the constants in the complexity order result. \end{IEEEproof}
+Complexity guarantees follow from similar results for the minimum energy procedure.
+Here we perform an additional binary search for $\delta$, but since it is over $[0,1]$, this search takes $O(1)$ iterations which is included in the constants in the complexity order result. \end{IEEEproof}

-We would like to stress again that the energy allocation rules in this section are derived from the necessary conditions for $\delta$-reliability.
-Hence, they are heuristics for the purpose of achieving $\delta$-reliability.
+Note that the energy allocation rules in this section are derived from necessary conditions for $\delta$-reliability.
+Hence, they are heuristics for achieving $\delta$-reliability.
 But, as they are derived based on the necessary conditions, no energy allocation scheme can achieve a better energy consumption (for a given reliability) or reliability (for a given energy budget) than the bounds obtained by these allocation schemes.